-ZTA (Zoning Text Amendment) 24-01 is a zoning amendment proposed in the Montgomery County Council to allow religious institutions in Montgomery County to build affordable housing on their properties, aimed at alleviating the region's housing crunch.
+ZTA 24-01 is a zoning amendment proposed to allow religious institutions in Montgomery County to build affordable housing on their properties, aimed at alleviating the region's housing crunch.
 While supporting deep affordability conditions, the bill has sparked concerns regarding its impact on agricultural reserves and the necessity of detailed scrutiny before offering support.
 Aaron Kraut highlighted safeguards against the exploitation of water and sewer provisions and emphasized the amendment's conditional nature, ensuring that any development, including adequate parking for residents' work vehicles, must undergo rigorous approval processes.